human-services/web/README.md

-# web
+# Web
-This is a website for hsda.
+This is a website for HSDA.